boldcompass/roundrobinscheduler/README.md

 * The number of courts can be configured in the settings dialog

 ## Proxy
-To allow devices not on the WiFi network to participate in scorekeeping, a PHP proxy script is available in the [sometechie/roundrobinscheduler-proxy repository](https://github.com/sometechie/roundrobinscheduler-proxy).
+To allow devices not on the WiFi network to participate in scorekeeping, a PHP proxy script is available in the [boldcompass/roundrobinscheduler-proxy repository](https://github.com/boldcompass/roundrobinscheduler-proxy).

 ## License

-This software is copyright 2011-2014 Some Techie, LLC and released under the MIT license.
+This software is copyright 2011-2014 Bold Compass, LLC and released under the MIT license.